femmiennine/inventory-management-app/README.md

 ## Features

 Development of this project is ongoing.
-Features will be added shortly.
+Features will be added one at a time.
+- Register User with Email Verification message

 ## Login Sample